keptn/lifecycle-toolkit/docs-new/docs/contribute/docs/spell-check.md

 # Spell Checker

-All PRs that are pushed to a Keptn repository are run through a spell checker that is based on the [check-spelling](https://github.com/check-spelling/check-spelling) GitHub action.
+All PRs that are pushed to a Kept repository are run through a spell checker that is based on the [check-spelling](https://github.com/check-spelling/check-spelling) GitHub action.